-The pumping station for the Sewerage System for Hola Town has been necessitated by a lowlying point along the sewage conveyance routes.
-The proposed station lie close to residential properties and as such mitigation measures have been incorporated to ensure minimum hazard to public health and environment, especially during periods of electrical or mechanical failures.
+Only 1Nr pumping stations for the Sewerage System for Taveta Town have been necessitated by low-lying points along the sewage conveyance routes.
+The proposed pumping station lie close to residential properties and as such mitigation measures have been incorporated to ensure minimum hazard to public health and environment, especially during periods of electrical or mechanical failures.

-A provision has been made at the proposed pumping station to have a screened overflow pipe, for use only during emergencies leading to the nearby stream.
-Alternatively, an overflow pipe will be installed from the pump sump to a septic tank within the pump station compound.
+A provision has been made at the proposed pumping station to have a screened overflow pipe, for use only during emergencies leading to a nearby stream.
+In other circumstances, an overflow pipe will be installed from the pump sump to a septic tank within the pump station compound.
 The County's exhauster vehicle can then be used to transport the sewage to the treatment facility while repairs are in progress.